 This photo became one of the first images published on the World Wide Web.
 In May 1994, Dutch software engineer Martijn Koster announced Aliweb's first search engine (Archie-Like Indexing in the Web), designed specifically for WWW services.
 Koster presented Aliweb to the public at the first international conference on WWW at CERN Research Center in Geneva.
 Unlike modern search engines, Aliweb didn't have a web crawler to search and index web pages.

-The sites were added to the database at the request of users using special files containing their exact description and location.
+Instead, sites were added to its database at users' request using special files containing their exact description and location.